 In order to understand the role of machine deflections on the grinding process cycle time, Malkin [18] presented a continuous infeed analysis of the grinding cycle time while considering the effects of machine stiffness, work speed, and grinding wheel grade.

 Many robotic grinding applications involve grinding using abrasive belts, which involve feeding of a workpiece held in the end effector of the robot arm into a moving abrasive belt.
 Wang et al. [19] analyzed the effect of depth of cut on wheel deformation in robotic belt grinding due to belt tension.
 They utilized an analytical local stress and material removal model, which was validated through simulation using the finite element method (FEM) and belt grinding tests.
 Zhu et al. [20] found that the specific cutting energy in robotic belt grinding is independent of the ideal depth of cut but is dependent on the depth of grain penetration.
 They also found that the sliding specific energy is dominant compared to ploughing and chip formation energies.
 Ren et al. [21] developed simulation models for robotic belt grinding to estimate the material removal rate.
 It is possible to utilize their work to improve path planning and reduce geometrical inaccuracy.
 Yixu et al. [22] tracked the time varying responses such as belt wear in robotic belt grinding via statistical machine learning to enable accurate prediction of the material removal rate.
 To mitigate the problem of poor accuracy in robotic belt grinding, Xie et al. [23] designed a fuzzy controller to achieve a force-position hybrid control to improve positional accuracy.
 Work by Sun et al. [24] focused on in-process path calibration using a linear displacement sensor.
 The pose of the displacement sensor was calibrated using a spherical surface and the calibrated sensor was used to calibrate the relative pose of the robot tool frame.
 A force control strategy was then implemented to minimize the error between the commanded and real positions.
+The robotic grinding review by Zhu et al. [25] focuses on understanding different strategies that have been developed till date on allowance control, contact force control and surface integrity of machined surface.
+Their review has highlighted that despite the advantages associated with robots in terms of flexibility and cost, there are gaps in machining accuracy and surface quality due to high coupling between the grinding performance and robot configuration, compared to the CNC machines.
+Latifinavid et al. [26] devised a grinding force model to implement a real-time tool deflection compensation algorithm.
+Although they account for the tool deflection, their work uses a parallel hexapod robot which has a much higher compliance compared to a 6-axis robot manipulator.

-Similarly, Huang et al. [25] focused on controlling and optimizing the path of the belt grinder, which was attached to the end effector of a 6-dof robot, to compensate for belt wear and to control the pressure between the wheel and workpiece surfaces.
+Similarly, Huang et al. [27] focused on controlling and optimizing the path of the belt grinder, which was attached to the end effector of a 6-dof robot, to compensate for belt wear and to control the pressure between the wheel and workpiece surfaces.